 Try and try again.

-Repetition is really the secret sauce here (along with our Asian Soy Glaze).
+Repetition is really the secret sauce here.
 If your little one doesn’t like cauliflower, for instance, keep trying it with different prep methods and styles—steamed, mashed, roasted, the possibilities are endless!
 Again, keep the portions small and try your best not to make it a big deal if they don’t eat it.

 For kids who are a little older, explain what the benefits are of eating a certain food.
 For instance: “Salmon helps make your muscles strong so you can jump high!”
 Some research indicates that it can make kids more excited to eat that food.